You are here

 Even though a physician spends more than seven years in medical school, internship and residency, he or she will receive just a few weeks of training in infertility.
 This is why it is important for couples who have been trying to conceive unsuccessfully for a year or more (if the woman is under 35) or six months or more (if the woman is over 35) should seek out a fertility doctor, also called a reproductive endocrinologist (RE).

 After a physician completes medical school, internship, and residency programs, those wishing to become reproductive endocrinologists must attend a two-to-three year fellowship in reproductive endocrinology, pass a written exam, have a two-year practice experience in reproductive endocrinology, and then pass a three-hour oral exam.

-In the United States, there are about 500 reproductive endocrinologists.
+In the United States, there are about 500 board certified reproductive endocrinologists.
 Another 800 or so physicians in the United States are called “board eligible in reproductive endocrinology.”
-These physicians have completed all of the training to become REs, except for the oral exams.
+These physicians have completed all of the training, except for the oral exams.